Steven Gluckstein

 Steven Gluckstein (born June 24, 1990) is a former American 2012 Olympian in gymnastic trampoline.
 He is a six-time National Men's US Trampoline Champion, five-time National US Men's Synchronized Trampoline Champion, and a six-time World Team member.
 In 2009, he and his partner Logan Dooley were the first gymnastic trampolinists in Team USA history to win a gold medal at a World Cup Series event.
 Gluckstein retired from competitive gymnastics in 2016 and is currently the head coach of the Junior U.S. National Trampoline team, as well as a trainer at Elite Trampoline Academy in New Jersey.
-He also regularly works with his wife, Camilla Lopes Gomes, a top-ranked Brazilian trampolinist, training for a spot at the 2020 Olympics in Tokyo.
+He also regularly works with his wife, Camilla Lopes Gomes, a top-ranked Brazilian trampolinist.